zzzprojects/docs/entityframework-extensions.net/pages/troubleshooting/trial.md

 ### The appsettings.json is not in the project root

-Our library can only read the `appsettings.json` in the project root.
+Our library can only read the `appsettings.json` file located in the project root.
+It is not aware of any file located in another directory, such as '/config/appsettings.json'.

-So the solution is the same as the issue described in the section "The license is in another file than the appsettings.json".
+So, the solution is the same as the issue described in the section "The license is in another file than the appsettings.json".

 ### The current directory doesn't contain the appsettings.json file

 This error is more tricky and more common for `Web API` / `Windows Service` projects.
 The appsettings.json exists in the same directory as the executable, but the service runs in another directory.
 So our library doesn't find the `appsettings.json` file.

-In this case, you can either explicitly call the [AddLicense](/licensing#setup-license-from-code) method.
+In this case, you can either explicitly call the [AddLicense](/licensing#how-do-i-add-the-license-directly-in-the-code) method.

 Or alternatively, change the current directory before validating the license: